pharmpy/pharmpy/docs/amd.rst

 Input
 ~~~~~

 The AMD tool can use both a dataset and a model as input.
-If the input is a dataset, Pharmpy will create a model with
+If the input is a dataset (with corresponding
-the following attributes:
+:ref:`datainfo file<datainfo>`), Pharmpy will create a model with the following attributes:

 * Structural: one compartment, first order absorption (if ``model_type`` is ``'pk_oral'``), first order elimination
 * IIV: CL and VC with covariance